Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 }
 ```

-This and other alternatives, discussed in the [Appendix](#appendix), are too programmatic.
+This and other alternatives are discussed in the [Appendix](#appendix).

+But what if instead of programnatic approach we implement a declarative markup

+CODE SNIPPET!

 GOES BEYOND SIMPLE LINEAR